Juniper/contrail/README.md

 ### Keystone Support

 API Server supports Keystone V3 authentication and RBAC.
-API Server has minimal Keystone API V3 support for standalone usecase. see a configuraion example in tools/test_config.yml
+API Server has minimal Keystone API V3 support for standalone use case.
+See a configuration example in tools/test_config.yml

 ## Binary

-Dep, RPM and Binaries are stored in release page.
+Deb, RPM and Binaries are stored in release page.

 See [releases](https://github.com/Juniper/contrail/releases)

-## commands
+## Commands

 - contrail  command for running intent api server/intent compiler etc